ietf-rats-wg/eat/draft-ietf-rats-eat.md

 UEID takes the view that this construction is no longer needed, in particular because cryptographic-quality random number generators are readily available.
 It takes the view that hardware, software and/or manufacturing process implement UEID in a simple and direct way.

+Note also that that a type 2 UEID (EUI/MAC) is only 7 bytes compared to 16 for a UUID.

 # EAT Relation to IEEE.802.1AR Secure Device Identity (DevID)